 Laurel and Hardy in the Lakes

-I found out that Coogan and Reilly were starring in a BBC film being made about Laurel and Hardy‘s swansong 1953 UK tour.
+I found out that Coogan and Reilly were making a BBC film about Laurel and Hardy‘s swansong 1953 UK tour.
 (Oliver Hardy became ill during the tour and died not long after.)
 Stan Laurel was born in Ulverston in what’s now south Cumbria, so presumably that’s why Coogan and Reilly were in the area.

 We saw a film crew in the square in Broughton-in-Furness (a small market town north of Ulverston).
 My sister thought she saw UK film and TV actor (and former Dr Who) Christopher Eccleston; and she overheard a technician in a shop complaining that he’d been waiting eight hours for a two-minute shoot.
 Show business!